privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The FLEDGE bidding service can only respond to requests from a `BuyerFrontEnd` service, and otherwise has no outbound network access.
-For every bidding request, the service executes buyer-owned bidding code written in JavaScript and (optional) WebAssembly in a sandbox instance within a TEE.
+For every bidding request, the service executes buyer owned bidding code written in JavaScript and (optional) WebAssembly in a sandbox instance within a TEE.
 All input and output (such as logging, file access, and disk access) are disabled, and the service has no network or storage access.